 Let’s begin by properly differentiating the types of reactions that might occur on your skin.

-The first kind is called contact dermatitis, which happens when a product you use causes some kind of external damage to the surface of your skin.
+The first kind is called irritative contact dermatitis, which happens when a product you use causes some kind of external damage to the surface of your skin.
 The damage can range from mere irritation or itchiness to a serious burn, right on the place where you applied the product.
 If you notice these symptoms, it’s important to remember that any kind of scratching will worsen their appearance and make your diagnosis harder to manage, so whatever you do make sure you avoid touching and scratching the area.
 Instead, visit your doctor for a prescription and stop using the product immediately.

-The other kind of reactions involve the immune system, and it’s what we know as an allergic reaction.
+The other kinds of reactions involve the immune system, and it’s what we know as an allergic reaction.
 These go by the name of allergic contact dermatitis, whose symptoms include swelling of the area, itching, redness, and irritation.
 In most cases, hives can also appear.
 Allergic reactions can occur in any area of the body, although certain places, like the face, neck, and back are particularly susceptible.

 So, how can you tell these two apart?
 Generally speaking, the symptoms of an allergic reaction are more severe than those of contact dermatitis.
 With an allergic reaction, the rash often spreads to other areas of the body.

 Whatever the case might be, it’s not advised for you to do the diagnosing.
 You should never take any prescription pills or creams yourself if you notice some of the abovementioned symptoms.
 Instead, what you should do is visit a doctor.
 Not only is this the safest option, but it can also save you quite a lot of time, which means that you will recover much faster than if you were to go on a mission to diagnose yourself using Google.

 Here are the most common symptoms of allergic contact dermatitis that can be caused by your skincare products: